taikedz/DepPak/README.md

 This can be used where any bunch of distributable files is to be collected.

-I would have happily used this for distributing a spec list of Minetest mods for a server, for example.
+I would have happily used this for distributing a spec list of Luanti (Minetest) mods for a server, for example.

 Any language, project or application that doesn't have its own bundle distribution system can use this.